ubility-idp/ubility-idp/README.md

   </a>
 </div>

-<h1 align="center">Ubility IDP</h1>
+<h1 align="center">OpenOps</h1>

 <div align="center">
 The easiest way to start a microservices project
 </div>

-## ⭐️ Why Ubility IDP?
+## ⭐️ Why OpenOps?

-Ubility IDP is a project that enhances Spotify's backstage functionality by providing developers with additional features and actions.
+OpenOps is a project that enhances Spotify's backstage functionality by providing developers with additional features and actions.
 It simplifies the process of deploying microservices on an AKS cluster on Azure using templates and a user-friendly UI.

 ## ✨ Features